 *Please note that services provided by PBCA and the school district are considered supportive in nature.
 PBCA does not currently provide additional support for students who would not otherwise be successful in the traditional/mainstream classroom.

-Summer camp is available to students who are currently registered in the elementary program.
+Summer camp is available to students who are currently registered in the school-age program.
 Teachers create themed weeks filled with activities, as well as in-school and out-of-school field trips, to make the program enjoyable for all.